SumiSastri/nextjs-aws-app/apps/aws-cdk-demo-app/README.md

 6. You can bootstrap the app to whatever backend service you have chosen - in this app it is CloudFormation

-7. Once bootstrapped, you can deploy the app - check it works on  Postman: [https://l99l6wyw28.execute-api.eu-west-2.amazonaws.com/getMusicAssets] as it is a simple HTTPS call
+7. Once bootstrapped, you can deploy the app - check it works on  Postman:

+[https://l99l6wyw28.execute-api.eu-west-2.amazonaws.com/getMusicAssets] as it is a simple HTTPS get request you should see the the docs

 8. Destroy the build process.

+To do:
+Add Winston
+Check the api gateway installation